All posts

 How to Form a US LLC as a Non-Resident (2026 Complete Guide)

 The US LLC has become the default entity for cross-border solo founders.
 The reasons are straightforward: pass-through taxation, limited liability, global payment processor compatibility, and the ability to open a US bank account.
-For a solo founder operating from Lisbon, Bali, or Bangkok, a US LLC provides access to infrastructure that many other entity types in other jurisdictions cannot match.
+For a solo founder operating from Lisbon, Bali, or Bangkok, a US LLC provides access to infrastructure that many other entity types cannot match.

 Formation has become remarkably accessible.
 A founder in any country can form a US LLC remotely, without visiting the US, often within a few business days.
 The process involves selecting a state, filing articles of organization, obtaining an EIN, and opening a bank account.
 Services like Stripe Atlas, Firstbase, and Doola have compressed this into a guided workflow.

 But formation is the beginning of a structural position, not the entirety of it.
 The entity that results from formation is real.
-The structure around it — the tax position it creates, the compliance obligations it triggers, the documentation required to support the arrangement across jurisdictions — may not exist at all.
+The structure around it (the tax position it creates, the compliance obligations it triggers, the documentation required to support the arrangement across jurisdictions) may not exist at all.
 The gap between what formation accomplishes and what the founder's cross-border situation actually requires is where structural risk begins to accumulate.

 This article walks through each step of US LLC formation for non-residents, what each step actually establishes, and the structural characteristics that formation does not address.